 Lights Out Texas invites us to dim our cities so migrating birds can move safely through the night, using an omni-channel strategy shaped by social science insights.
 Rooted in science and storytelling, it turns small acts into meaningful action.

-AWARENESS ON SOCIAL
+AWARENESS and engagement ON SOCIAL

 It began as a cross-platform social campaign on YouTube, Meta, Instagram, and LinkedIn, then grew into a story shaped by audience research and social science survey data.
 That insight helped guide the messaging and topic choices, ultimately driving more than 40 million impressions.